Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 Any local taxes

-There are also a grab bag of taxes out there that are based on the city, county, or municipality that you work in.
+There are taxes based on the city, county, or municipality that you work in.
 Typically, most companies are only required to withhold taxes for counties where there’s a work location, like a cafe, office, or construction site.

 Employee payroll taxes